 Yet more major influence is now likely further COVID-19 Delta concerns.
-After its inability to sustain weakness back below the 14.20, next resistance into 14.40-.50 is currently being tested again, with higher resistance into the 14.70 and 15.00 areas.
+After its inability to sustain weakness back below the 14.20, next resistance was into 14.40-.50 area.
+That was vigorously tested again of late, and has finally been exceeded on South African pollical violence adding to its already substantial COVID-19 woes.
+The higher interim resistance is into the 14.70 area (with weekly MA-41 at 14.80), yet with the more prominent recent and historic congestion into the 15.00-.10 area.